 Cambodia is a hidden gem in Southeast Asia.
 It seems everyone is talking about Cambodia’s neighbours, Thailand and Vietnam, but Cambodia itself is often overlooked.
 If you want an experience rich in culture and history, you should add 7 days in Cambodia to your South East Asia itinerary.

-For 7 days in Cambodia, you will experience the rich history, spectacular temples, delicious food, beautiful beaches and islands, friendly locals and lively nightlife.
+With 7 days in Cambodia, you can experience the rich history, spectacular temples, delicious food, beautiful beaches and islands, friendly locals and lively nightlife.